 Money sitting around in cash form is not making you any money and is generally quite simply at risk of being lost.
 It’s why we encourage grandma to take the cash from beneath her mattress.
 It’s just not safe, or smart.

 If they steal it from the bank, it’s insured.
 If they steal it from you, it’s just gone.

 The Bottom Line on Money Myths

-Financial education isn’t the easiest topic to learn and some on us start at a disadvantage.
+Financial education isn’t the easiest topic to learn and some of us start at a disadvantage.
 Because of that, we learn through experiences, professionals and research.
-The last thing that is needed are money myths to cloud our analysis of our own financial situations.
+The last thing that is needed is money myths to cloud our analysis of our own financial situations.